 We are passionate about being able to share our music with as wide and diverse an audience as possible; one of the ways we like to do this is through our video releases.
 Our first video was ‘Veni, Veni Emmanuel’, released in December 2014; we have since released many more through our YouTube channel.
 Follow us on Facebook to keep up to date with video blogs from tours, see updates about our latest projects, and have a sneak-peak into life with the group!

-The first release is a beautiful and simple traditional advent carol by Praetorius, ‘Es ist ein Ros entsprungen’.
+The first release is the beautiful and simple traditional advent carol by Praetorius, ‘Es ist ein Ros entsprungen’.

 Allegri’s Miserere with Blackburn Cathedral Choristers – Spring Tour 2017